 The full range of vaccinations that you have completed are a huge step forward in defending against many of the most awful endemic diseases.

 2020 update.
-Now that pretty much every Jane and Joe is an EXPERT on viral infection this may be redundant.
+Now that pretty much every Jane and Joe is an expert on viral infection (or conspiracy theories) this may be redundant.

 As a guard against bacterial infection I use a ‘clean hand, dirty hand’ protocol.
 I use my right hand to interact with the world – door handles, shaking hands, carrying things.
 My left hand is reserved exclusively for eating (left hand eating annoys some people of certain religions in the world, but lots of what I enjoy offends them).
 Additionally I try to only touch my face through a layer of fabric (bandanna or shirt).